DaoCloud/DaoCloud-docs/docs/en/docs/dce/features.md

 - One-click creation/joining of container clusters for unified management of large-scale clusters across clouds/clusters.
 Graphical creation of pipelines to meet various needs.
 One-stop application distribution, compatible with multiple application formats.
-Comprehensive one-stop cloud-native management platform.
+Comprehensive one-stop cloud native management platform.
 - No need to perceive differences in the underlying Kubernetes platform, simplifying the application deployment process and lowering the difficulty of deploying applications to the cloud, allowing users to focus on application development without worrying about underlying infrastructure settings.
 At the